bobbyiliev/101-linux-commands-ebook/ebook/en/content/059-the-sort-command.md

 # The `sort` command

-SORT command is used to sort a file, arranging the records in a particular order.
-By default, the sort command sorts file assuming the contents are ASCII.
+the `sort` command is used to sort a file, arranging the records in a particular order.
+By default, the sort command sorts a file assuming the contents are ASCII.
 Using options in the sort command can also be used to sort numerically.

 ### Examples: